 Class schedules are available online approximately two months prior to each term.
 They are available on WebAdvisor and as a PDF file on the Class Schedules page.
 The Riverside Community College District no longer distributes printed class schedules.
 During the registration period you will also be able to view classes that are open on WebAdvisor.

-The summer term begins June 23, 2014 and ends July 31, 2014.
-Students may view their registration appointment and see if there are any holds on their account on WebAdvisor beginning April 25, 2014.

 The fall term begins August 25, 2014 and ends December 12, 2014.
-Students may view their registration appointment and see if there are any holds on their account on WebAdvisor beginning June 26, 2014.
+Students can view their registration appointment on WebAdvisor and see if there are any holds on their account beginning June 26, 2014.

+The winter term begins January 5, 2015 and ends February 12, 2015.
+Students can view their registration appointment on WebAdvisor and see if there are any holds on their account beginning October 31, 2014.

 Registration appointments for New, Continuing, Returning, and Transfer students are based on the Order of Registration as mandated by the California Community Colleges Chancellor’s Office per the recommendations of the California Student Success Initiative (RCCD AP 5056).
 To find out if you are a continuing or returning student read the following: